hustler-z/hustler/linux/docs/sched.rst

 [+] kernel/sched/rt.c implements SCHED_FIFO and SCHED_RR semantics

-SCHED_FIFO: First in-first out scheduling
+@SCHED_FIFO: First in-first out scheduling

 SCHED_FIFO can be used only with static priorities higher than 0, which means that when a SCHED_FIFO thread becomes runnable, it will always immediately preempt any currently running SCHED_OTHER, SCHED_BATCH, or SCHED_IDLE thread.
 SCHED_FIFO is a simple scheduling algorithm without time slicing.

-SCHED_RR: Round-robin scheduling
+@SCHED_RR: Round-robin scheduling

 Similar to SCHED_FIFO, except that each thread is allowed to run only for a maximum time quantum.